EduardoLopezCS/cse15l-lab-reports/LabReport5Page1.md

 ## 1.1(Student Question):
 ![Image](image1.1.png)

 Hello my name is Eduardo, I am having trouble figureing out what's creating this failure on my code.
-The Junit test says my ListExamples.java file is failing a test relating to a TestTimedOutException.
+The Junit test says my ```ListExamples.java``` file is failing a test relating to a ```TestTimedOutException```.
 I have a feeling it's related to the merge method where something isn't adding up or merging correctly resulting in the Junit test timing out.

 ## 1.2(TA Response):
 Hello Eduardo, thank you for making your question private.
 From the looks of the symptom, there is a timeout error meaning a possible while loop condition isn't being met, resulting in an infinite loop.
 With that in mind, take a look at your while loops.
 What would need to be done in order for the while loop or loops to eventually break(conditions met) and return the proper results.